Follow-up Attention: An Empirical Study of Developer and Neural Model Code Exploration

-Note that, similarly to the self-attention vector, the follower score is also a vector of real numbers and it has the same length corresponding to the input sequence length, thus representing a complementary viewpoint.
-To realize the comparison between follower scores at two consecutive layers, we use the cosine similarity as a soft version of the intersection between the set of followers of the two tokens.
-Then we compute the follow-up attention for each ordered pair of tokens (i.e. $i \rightarrow j$) and for each pair of consecutive layers, and condense all layer pairs into a single matrix via sum.
-We aggregate attention over multiple layers, since \citet{brunnerIdentifiabilityTransformers2020} have empirically shown how token identifiability is retained over layers, thus a generic embedding at position $\displaystyle \ve_i$ in any layer $l$ is traceable to the input embedding $\displaystyle \vx_i$ in the input sequence.
-Their finding can be partially explained by the residual connections of transformers, which were studied by \citep{abnarQuantifyingAttentionFlow2020}.
-Algorithm~\ref{alg:followup_attention_model} summarizes the overall algorithm.
-An optimized vectorized version is available here~\footnote{\url{https://anonymous.4open.science/r/attentionStudyArtifacts-C752/}}.
+Note that, similarly to the attention vector, the follower score is also a vector of real numbers and it has the same length corresponding to the input sequence length, thus representing a complementary viewpoint.
+To realize the agreement between follower scores at two consecutive layers, we use the cosine similarity as a soft version of the intersection between the set of followers of the two tokens (Line~\ref{alg:cosine_similarity}).
+Then we compute the follow-up attention for each ordered pair of tokens $i \rightarrow j$ (Lines~\ref{alg:iterate_over_i}-\ref{alg:iterate_over_j}) and for each pair of consecutive layers (Line~\ref{alg:iterate_layer_pairs}) and condense all layer pairs into a single matrix via sum (Line~\ref{alg:condense_layers}).
+We aggregate attention over multiple layers since \cite{brunnerIdentifiabilityTransformers2020} have empirically shown how token identifiability is retained over layers, thus a generic embedding at position $\displaystyle \ve_i$ in any layer $l$ is traceable to the input embedding $\displaystyle \vx_i$ in the input sequence.